tomitan100/org.openhab.binding.bom/README.md

 - openHAB 2.4 and above.
 - Java 1.8 and above.
-- Fonts installed if timestamp enabled.
+- Fonts installed if local timestamp is enabled for BOM Image.

 ## Installation